thiagofernandes101/IBM-Devops-and-Software-Engineering/IntroductionToAgileDevelopmentAndScrum.md

 ## **Agile Roles and the Need for Training**
 ### <ins>Formulas for failure</ins>
-- Product manager becomes product owner: placing prople in a new role without giving them training.
+- Product manager becomes product owner: placing people in a new role without giving them training.
 (Product manager is a job title and product owner, a scrum role.
 They may, or may not, be the same person)

 - Project manager becomes the scrum master with no training on how to be the scrum master.